SuperWes/MidnightLaunchGamesSite/DEPLOY.md

 This will:
 1. Clean build with the latest changes
 2. Generate the static site with correct asset paths
+3. Copy all files from `static/` (including demos) to the dist folder
-3. Deploy to the `gh-pages` branch
+4. Deploy to the `gh-pages` branch
-4. Push to GitHub
+5. Push to GitHub

 ### The site will be available at:
 **https://midnightlaunchgames.com/**